Quicr/new-qmsg/doc/arch.md

 ## Tools

-### Dump & Undump Tool
+### Dump Tool

 Takes subpath and dumps all messages and MLS message (commit, welcome, and key-package)  under that path to individual files.
-The undump takes that set of files from and publishes all the files
+The undump takes that set of files from and publishes all the files.

 ### Member Tool

-CLI tool that run on osx that allows creation of orgs, teams, users, devices
+CLI tool that run on osx that allows creation of orgs, teams, users, devices.
+Will be device 0 in any team.
+Write name of team to and names of channels as messages to team or channel when creating a new team or channel.

 * provisioned with orgID and has pub/priv keys for admin user